The best leather cleaning brush

 A great alternative is the four-in-one brush from Shacke that provides for suede and nubuck cleaning.
 With two edges that give you the ability to hit the corners and other nooks and crannies of your leather in addition to more traditional brush surfaces, this brush gives you a great tool for various applications.
 However, it’s a bit too small to do large areas of leather.
 If you are brushing an entire jacket, this may be tedious.

-We hope this is useful information for you – keep in mind that spending a couple of extra bucks to help you keep your leather in the best possible shape is money well spent – extending the life of your leather while at the same time ensuring it maintains a great look is the ultimate outcome and we believe is money well spent.
+We hope this is useful information for you – keep in mind that spending a couple of extra bucks on the best leather cleaning brush to help you keep your leather in the best possible shape is money well spent – extending the life of your leather while at the same time ensuring it maintains a great look is the ultimate outcome and we believe is money well spent.